p33t/assembla-freshcode_public/learn/extjs/READ_ME.txt

 and the error goes away when it is changed to new Function(xhr.responseText)();
 IE: Take out the extra line and special comment: + "\n//@ sourceURL=" + fileName

+Some user extensions have been added:
+- examples/ux/form & layout have been copied to src/ux/form & layout